zehan-alam/SQL-Football-Match-Analysis/README.md

 1. **Data Download:** I downloaded the European Soccer Database in SQLite format from Kaggle using [this link](https://www.kaggle.com/datasets/hugomathien/soccer).

 2. **CSV Creation:** Utilizing the `csv_maker.py` script, I extracted data from 7 tables in the SQLite file and uploaded CSV files for 5 of them.
-So,you have to use this file to create `match.csv` and `player_attributes.csv` file for the next process.
+So,`you have to use this file to create `match.csv` and `player_attributes.csv` file for the next process.`

 3. **PostgreSQL Database Creation:** I created a PostgreSQL database using my username and other relevant details.
 No table creation was required at this stage, but I ensured that all datasets were available in the Datasets folder.
 By running the `table_creation.sql` file, I efficiently created and exported the necessary tables into my PostgreSQL database.